createbits/piano-layout-trainer/README.md

 # Piano Layout Trainer

-Train your visual knowledge of notes and chords on the keyboard.
+Train your visual knowledge of notes and intervals on the keyboard.